-CDBG applications must be accessed and submitted via the eCivis portal (https://portal.ecivis.com/#/login).
-Should you have any questions or concerns about this process, please contact DCA at: grantmanagementproject@dca.ga.gov.
+CDBG applications must be accessed and submitted via the eCivis portal.
+The application and required forms can be accessed using the solicitation link.
+Should you have any questions or concerns about this process, please contact DCA at cdbg.biz@dca.ga.gov, for technical assistance please submit a request through the Jira online portal by creating a ticket here: https://ecivis.atlassian.net/servicedesk/customer/portal/17.

 The online application is generally formatted to match the required application format for paper submissions used in recent CDBG Annual Competitions.
-Instructions for accessing applications and monitoring an application's progress can be found in the GrAAM user quide.
+Instructions for accessing applications and monitoring an application's progress can be found in the GrAAM user guide.